 - Meal prep/feeding

 What are the benefits of CDPA over traditional home care?

 CDPA provides many benefits over the traditional home care model.
-By giving people direct control over who comes into their home, the program helps avoid problems such as language barriers and high turnover rate.
+By giving people direct control over who comes into their home, the program helps avoid problems such as language barriers and high assistant turnover rate.
 It’s no wonder that CDPA participants report feeling more satisfied with their quality of care and their overall quality of life!

 What does CDPA cost?